DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 - a standard 1 pixel [section break](https://design-system.service.gov.uk/styles/section-break/) dividing line in [govuk border colour](https://design-system.service.gov.uk/styles/colour/)
 - `<h3>` and `<h4>` headings

+By default the one-third column appears at the bottom of the page if the browser window is very narrow, for example on a phone.
+This means that the personal details and summary will appear at the end of the teacher’s record.

+Only around 5% of page views for this service are on mobile devices.
+This figure includes tablets, which have a wider view so the one-third column is likely to appear on the right as usual.

+We’ll consider making the one-third column appear at the top instead, but we do not think that it’s a priority.

 ## Testing the new design

 We didn’t know if the combination of tags in the 3 categories would make sense as an overall status in different situations.